 Some people have safety concerns about using ride sharing services, since you might walk up to a car that you think is the one you’ve called, only to find its some random person.
 Having an Aira agent assist you to the vehicle will avoid that.

 It’s also a brilliant way to catch drivers who speed away because of your dog.
 An Aira agent can take pictures remotely using the camera you’re connecting with, be it the camera on your smart phone or the one built into the glasses.
 This gives you photographic evidence of the driver speeding away.

-Recently, Aira introduced the ability to share minutes with up to two additional people.
+Aira lets you share minutes with up to two additional people.
 The feature is great for blind couples like Bonnie and me.
-Inviting Bonnie to share my minutes was easily done from the app, and she was signed up in minutes, although there was a technical issue which prevented her from logging in.
-This was resolved in a few hours after contacting Aira.
+Inviting Bonnie to share my minutes was easily done from the app, and she was signed up in minutes.

 How we’ve used Aira

 There is a wonderful section on the Aira website and in its app, with extensive lists of the way that people are using the service.
 As the father of two daughters, one use case that both resonated with me and amused me was the explorer who asked an agent to describe their daughter’s new boyfriend.

 But here are just a few of the ways that we’ve used Aira since we’ve had it.